Archive from April 2018

 For a long time Payara, a derivative of GlassFish, could be used in Eclipse using the Oracle GlassFish Tools.
 With the release of Payara 5, a few problems prevented the plug-in from recognizing Payara 5, meaning Payara 5 couldn’t really be used in Eclipse.
 A new set of tools again makes it possible to use Payara 5 with Eclipse, along with other improvements.

-We work hard to make Payara Server robust, reliable and innovative so that it's perfect for production deployments.
+We work hard to make Payara Server robust, reliable, and innovative so that it's perfect for production deployments.
 But we never forget about the users and developers.
 For them, we target flexibility and ease of use in every new feature we add and every tool in the ecosystem we maintain.
-Our Payara Docker images are an example of it and we're happy for the positive feedback from the user community we're receiving, as well as for the constructive suggestions that help us improve user experience in the future.
+Our Payara Docker images are an example of it and we're happy about the positive feedback from the user community we receive, as well as the constructive suggestions that help us improve user experience in the future.